NVIDIA/cuda-quantum/docs/sphinx/install.rst

     ngc config set

-entering the API key you just generated when prompted.
+entering the API key you just generated when prompted, and configure other settings as appropriate.

 .. note::